Skip to content

 About Our Partners Phds.me is supported in part by advertisements.
 Featured programs and school matching are for institutions that compensate us.

-Do you know that everything we use, buy, have, eat, or drink – whether it’s food or a phone – has come through supply chain management?
-Supply chain management impacts every industry in the United States every day.
-The field is ripe with opportunities and a need for strong leadership.
-According to the Bureau of Labor Statistics (BLS), roles in this field are expected to grow by 18% by 2030, and getting a PhD in supply chain management online sets you up for the top leadership roles in the field.
+Supply chain management impacts every industry in the United States every day, and the field is ripe with opportunities and a need for strong leadership.
+According to the Bureau of Labor Statistics (BLS), roles in this field are expected to grow by 17% by 2034, and getting a PhD in supply chain management online sets you up for the top leadership roles in the field.

 Online PhDs are ideal for busy supply chain professionals who want to advance their education without sacrificing their current jobs.
 They are flexible, promote work-life balance, and result in lucrative industry expertise.